Charlotte-Mecklenburg Schools joins nationwide suit against social media giants

 “The Board’s decision to take legal action reflects our unwavering commitment to the welfare of our students and to ensure that social media corporations are held responsible for their contribution to the mental health challenges faced by CMS students,” said Elyse Dashew, Charlotte-Mecklenburg Board Chair.

-CMS says resourcing and funding have become stretched too thin and the lawsuit states suicide rates are up 57 percent.
+CMS said resourcing and funding have become stretched too thin and the lawsuit states suicide rates are up 57 percent.
 It also states emergency room visits for anxiety are up 117 percent.

 “Through this litigation, we plan to compel social media companies to fully address the harms caused by their platforms and compensate school districts for the resources they’ve been forced to utilize to try and mitigate this youth mental health crisis.”